Machine learning applications for the study of AGN physical properties using photometric observations: Reconstruction of the full catalog

-Considering what was already shown in Fig. \ref{fig:reconstructed_obscuration_distribution}, we know that many AGN classified as Type 2 fall into the faint end of the optical magnitude distribution (eg: SDSS \textit{u}-band mag > 22).
-Fig. \ref{fig:redshift_vs_umag} shows the uncertainty $\sigma_{\rm reco}$ on $z$ as a function of the \textit{u}-band magnitude: the fainter the source, the more outside of the bounds of \textit{u} magnitude the ML model has trained on, the greater the uncertainty on the reconstructed parameter.
-This is yet another information one gains by propagating the input uncertainties and reconstructing each source iteratively: the difficulty the regressor encounters when estimating points outside of its known range is translated in the spread of the posterior distribution for all output parameters.
+Considering what was already shown in Fig. \ref{fig:reconstructed_obscuration_distribution}, we know that many AGNs classified as type 2 fall into the faint end of the optical magnitude distribution (e.g., SDSS \textit{u}-band mag > 22) \citep{antonucci_unified_1993m hickox_obscured_2018}.
+The fainter the source, the more outside of the bounds of \textit{u} magnitude the ML model has trained on, the greater the uncertainty on the reconstructed parameter.
+This is yet another piece of information gained by propagating the input uncertainties and reconstructing each source iteratively.
+In particular, the difficulty the regressor encounters when estimating points outside of its known range is translated in the spread of the posterior distribution for all output parameters.